What actually is iBaguette.com?

 Another success story comes from a fellow student who was preparing for a job interview at a tech company.
 They used my cheat sheets and revision resources to refresh their knowledge of some programming languages and concepts, and ended up impressing the interviewers with their knowledge; he got the job that day!

-On top of that, now I'm thinking about it, ther's also been some positive feedback from educators who have recommended my website to their students as a valuable resource for studying and preparing for exams, and who have been fairly surprised when I told them that they could use it completely for free.
+On top of that, now I'm thinking about it, there's also been some positive feedback from educators who have recommended my website to their students as a valuable resource for studying and preparing for exams, and who have been fairly surprised when I told them that they could use it completely for free.

 Yeah, overall, the positive feedback and success stories that I've received from users of the iBaguette website have been incredibly motivating, it's really great to hear that my work is paying off and making a difference for other people too.